tkt-hon/rune_controlling/README.md

 To use rune locator, make your teambot load ```Utils_RuneControlling_Team``` and rune Initialize-function in it by giving your teambot as a parameter.

-    Utils_RuneControlling_Team:Initialize(object) -- object is the teambot object
+    Utils_RuneControlling_Team.Initialize(object) -- object is the teambot object

 To locate rune call Locate-function of rune data in onthink to update state of locator.